Which city is cheaper, Toulon or Cadiz?

 Both Toulon and Cadiz are popular destinations to visit in the summer with plenty of activities.
 Many visitors come to Cadiz in the summer for the beaches and the family-friendly experiences.
 Also, most visitors come to Toulon for the beaches, snorkeling, and the family-friendly experiences during these months.

 Cadiz is around the same temperature as Toulon in the summer.
-The temperature in Cadiz is usually 25°C (77°F) in July, and Toulon stays around 24°C (75°F).
+The daily temperature in Cadiz averages around 25°C (77°F) in July, and Toulon fluctuates around 24°C (75°F).

 It's quite sunny in Toulon.
 The sun comes out a lot this time of the year in Cadiz.
 Cadiz usually receives around the same amount of sunshine as Toulon during summer.
 Cadiz gets 356 hours of sunny skies, while Toulon receives 366 hours of full sun in the summer.